 print(roiChart);Script explanation¶

-Define the ROI¶
+Set the year and ROI¶

 var s2 = ee.ImageCollection("COPERNICUS/S2_SR_HARMONIZED")This loads Sentinel-2 Surface Reflectance imagery from the Earth Engine Data Catalog.